 Between walking and gallery hopping, you’ve probably worked up an appetite.
-Just a few of your dinner options: Tournesol for classic French bistro fare; LIC Market or Alobar for large and small plates; Shi for elegant Asian-fusion, Bella Via for what the locals call the best pizza in town; and Tutti Matti for solid Italian cuisine.
+Just a few of your dinner options: Tournesol for classic French bistro fare; LIC Market for large and small plates; Shi for elegant Asian-fusion, Bella Via for what the locals call the best pizza in town; and Tutti Matti for solid Italian cuisine.

 8:00pm Catch a Show

 Some of the best independent theatre in NYC today is being produced at a little place called The Secret Theatre.
 Be sure to check their calendar for improv performances, remounted classics, and original works.
 If you’re in the mood to laugh, get thee to Laughing Devil Comedy, which regularly plays host to comedians from Letterman, HBO and Showtime.
 Thirsty for some live music?
 You don’t have to go to Manhattan.
 Just order a beverage and pull up a chair at LIC Bar.